 Our firm has the answers.

 If you would like to address specific concerns under the guidance of a Salt Lake City divorce lawyer from the Law Office of David Pedrazas, PLLC, we encourage you to contact our firm today.
-You can either call at 801-263-7078 or submit a free case evaluation form online to get started.
+You can either call at 801-263-7078 or submit a Legal Case Review form online to get started.
 From there, our knowledgeable legal team can provide you with the answers that you are looking for.